pashky/restclient.el/README.md

 # History

+- _06/Apr/2016_ Helm sources for variables and requests added.
 - _06/Apr/2016_ File uploads!
 See upstairs for syntax.
 - _06/Apr/2016_ Added customizable faces for all syntax highlighting, so it can be used in themes.
 - _05/Apr/2016_ Added ability to declare multi-line variables (e.g. set of headers repeated for each request) and substitute variable values recursively.